Xiaoming Liu

 Xiaoming Liu is a Chinese-American computer scientist and an academic.
-He is a Professor in the Department of Computer Science and Engineering, MSU Foundation Professor as well as Anil K. and Nandita Jain Endowed Professor of Engineering at Michigan State University.
+He is a professor in the Department of Computer Science and Engineering, MSU Foundation Professor as well as the Anil K. and Nandita Jain Endowed Professor of Engineering at Michigan State University.

 Liu is most known for his works in the fields of computer vision, machine learning, and biometrics, with a particular focus on facial analysis and three-dimensional (3D) vision.
 Moreover, he is the recipient of the 2018 and 2023 Withrow Distinguished Scholar Award from the Michigan State University College of Engineering.

 Liu is a fellow of the International Association for Pattern Recognition (IAPR) and The Institute of Electrical and Electronics Engineers (IEEE).
-Additionally, he is the Associate Editor of the journal IEEE Transactions on Pattern Analysis and Machine Intelligence.
+Additionally, he is the associate editor of the journal IEEE Transactions on Pattern Analysis and Machine Intelligence.

 Education

 Liu completed his Bachelor of Arts degree in Computer Science and Engineering from Beijing Information Technology Institute in 1997.
 In 2000, he obtained a Master of Science degree in Computer Science and Engineering from Zhejiang University under the supervision of Yueting Zhuang.
 This was followed by a Ph.D. in Electrical and Computer Engineering, supervised by Tsuhan Chen and Vijayakumar Bhagavatula from Carnegie Mellon University in 2004.